speakeasy-api/openapi-directory/SDKs/stackexchange.com/2.0/typescript/README.md

 This method returns a list of questions.

+* `getQuestionsNoAnswers` - Returns questions which have received no answers.

+Compare with /questions/unanswered which mearly returns questions that the sites consider insufficiently well answered.

+This method corresponds roughly with the this site tab.

+To constrain questions returned to those with a set of tags, use the tagged parameter with a semi-colon delimited list of tags.
+This is an and contraint, passing tagged=c;java will return only those questions with both tags.
+As such, passing more than 5 tags will always return zero results.

+The sorts accepted by this method operate on the follow fields of the question object:
+ - activity - last_activity_date
+ - creation - creation_date
+ - votes - score
+  activity is the default sort.

+ It is possible to create moderately complex queries using sort, min, max, fromdate, and todate.

+This method returns a list of questions.

+* `getQuestionsUnanswered` - Returns questions the site considers to be unanswered.

+Note that just because a question has an answer, that does not mean it is considered answered.
+While the rules are subject to change, at this time a question must have at least one upvoted answer to be considered answered.

+To constrain questions returned to those with a set of tags, use the tagged parameter with a semi-colon delimited list of tags.
+This is an and contraint, passing tagged=c;java will return only those questions with both tags.
+As such, passing more than 5 tags will always return zero results.

+Compare with /questions/no-answers.

+This method corresponds roughly with the unanswered tab.

+The sorts accepted by this method operate on the follow fields of the question object:
+ - activity - last_activity_date
+ - creation - creation_date
+ - votes - score
+  activity is the default sort.

+ It is possible to create moderately complex queries using sort, min, max, fromdate, and todate.

+This method returns a list of questions.

 * `getQuestionsIds` - Returns the questions identified in {ids}.

 This is most useful for fetching fresh data when maintaining a cache of question ids, or polling for changes.